PunainenAurinko/Angular-To-Do-List/README.md

 *********************

-a simple AngularJS web app with a single view.
+A simple AngularJS web app with a single view.

 The single view has three parts: a header; a text input with button; and a list.